Ida2750/ESA-CCI-RRDP-code/README.md

 # Project's Title:
 Dual hemisphere reference dataset for sea ice thickness, snow depth, draft and freeboard, Climate Change Initiative sea ice thickness Round Robin Data Package (CCI+ SIT RRDP)

 # Project Description:
-The Climate Change Initiative sea ice thickness Round Robin Data Package (CCI+ SIT RRDP) is a set of space delimitted ASCII files which contain a range of relevant reference sea ice variables, including sea ice thickness, snow depth, draft and freeboard, along with snow depth and density from
-Warren climatology (1999) for Arctic.
-Sea ice surface temperature and air temperature is also provided when available.
-The data has been gridded into a 25 by 25 km product for Arctic and 50 by 50 km for Antarctic using EASE-grid 2.0 and contains monthly averages of the given gridpoint.
+The Climate Change Initiative sea ice thickness Round Robin Data Package (CCI+ SIT RRDP) is a set of space delimitted ASCII files which contain a range of relevant reference sea ice variables, including sea ice thickness, snow depth, draft and freeboard, along with snow depth and density from Warren climatology (1999) for Arctic.
+Sea ice surface temperature and air temperature is also provided when available.The data has been gridded into a 25 by 25 km product for Arctic and 50 by 50 km for Antarctic using EASE-grid 2.0 and contains monthly averages of the given gridpoint.
 Reference data from autonomous buoys, moorings, submarines, ships (ice breakers), airborne campaigns (radar/laser altimetry and electromagnetic induction system) and in-situ measurements is provided in the final dataset.
 Along with the final dataset is provided code to process data from raw files into the final files.

-For further information please read the paper: " Dual-hemisphere sea ice thickness reference measurements from multiple data sources for evaluation and product inter-comparison of satellite altimetry" with DOI: **INSERT DOI**
+For further information please read the paper: " Dual-hemisphere sea ice thickness referencemeasurements from multiple data sources for evaluationand product inter-comparison of satellite altimetry" with DOI: **INSERT DOI**

 # How to Install and Run the Project:
-The project was made using python version 3.9.13, along with the packages: numpy, EaseGrid-2.0 (link), matplotlib, cartopy, PyPDF2, pandas and datetime.
+The project was made using python version 3.9.13, along with the packages: numpy, matplotlib, cartopy, PyPDF2, netcdf4, pandas and datetime.
-The version of EaseGrid-2.0 used in this project is found in the code folder under the name: EASEgrid_correct
+Furhtermore NASA's EaseGrid-2.0 was used and modified to make the gridded final data.
+This script is found in the code folder under the name: EASEgrid_correct

 To use the project extract the data from the zip RRDPp zip folder.
-Download relevant reference data and Satellite data (see table 3 in **INSERT DOI**) See the How to Use the Project section for more information.
+Download relevant reference data and Satellite data (see table 3 in **INSERT DOI**).
+See the How to Use the Project section for more information.

 # The structure of the project:
+The structure of the project is illustrated on the diagrams below, with the blue boxes showning folders and pink boxes showing scripts.
+Black arrows indicate folder/subfolder connections, whereas the green lines show data/code dependencies.
+The content of the satellite folder is shown individually.
 ![image](https://github.com/Idalundtorp/ESACCI-/assets/70795109/f52f888f-4e12-42a5-947f-6852c2dbf021)

 ![image](https://github.com/Idalundtorp/ESACCI-/assets/70795109/b0277fd5-89d6-4725-821b-92b5cd421c4d)

 # How to Use the Project:
-In the ../RRDPp/FINAL folder you find the gridded reference data, which is available for use.
+In the *../RRDPp/FINAL* folder you find the gridded reference data, which is available for use.\\
-The ../RRDPp/code folder contains the scripts for the individual campaigns which processes the raw data to the final gridded data.
+The *../RRDPp/code* folder contains the scripts for the individual campaigns which processes the raw data to the final gridded data.\\
-In the ../RRDPp/RawData folder the user should locate raw data in folders following the naming convention of the ../RRDPp/code folder.
+In the ../RRDPp/RawData folder the user should locate raw data in folders following the naming convention of the *../RRDPp/code* folder.\\
-Individual links to raw data are available from the belonging publication in table 3 INSERT DOI The ../RRDPp/satellite folder contains scripts that are related to co-locating data from CryoSat-2, ENVISAT, ERS-1 and ERS-2 to data in the ../RRDPp/FINAL folder.
+Individual links to raw data are available from the belonging publication in table 3 INSERT DOI\\
+The *../RRDPp/satellite* folder contains scripts that are related to co-locating data from CryoSat-2, ENVISAT, ERS-1 and ERS-2 to data in the *../RRDPp/FINAL* folder.\\
-For an overview of the structure of this folder see the manual.
+For an overview of the structure of this folder see the diagram above.\\

 # Credits